forta-network/docs/docs/python.md

 print(x)
 ```

+## fetchJwtToken

+Scan nodes allow bots to make authorized requests to external APIs by using the scan node's identity, without letting the scan node modify the requests.
+You can the `fetch_Jwt_token` utility function to generate a jwt token from a scan node.

+!!! warning "This method will only generate a token if the bot is running on a scan node"
+    If running a bot locally or in a stand alone enviornment (ie. outside of a scanner node), this method will throw an error.
+For local testing you can run a local scan node and run your bot on it.

+The function signature is `fetch_Jwt_token(claims, expiresAt)`:
+- `claims` [**required**]:  a dictionary of any data you would like to include in the data portion of the JWT
+- `expiresAt`:  an optional `datetime` that sets when the JWT will expire

+The returned JWT can be decoded using the [`decode_Jwt_token` method](sdk.md#decode_Jwt_token).

+## decode_Jwt_token

+A utility method for decoding Jwt tokens returned from a scan node
 ## create_block_event

 A utility function for writing tests.
 You can use `create_block_event` to easily generate a mock `BlockEvent` object when writing unit tests for your `handle_block` handler.
 To better understand usage, see the [Python unit test example](https://github.com/forta-network/forta-bot-examples/blob/master/minimum-balance-py/src/agent_test.py).